 PRP orthopedic injections begin with a physician performing a simple blood draw on the patient to extract approximately 30-60 milliliters of blood.
 The blood sample is then spun in a special machine, a centrifuge, in order to separate the four main structures of human blood.
 Once separated, the platelet rich plasma is isolated from the other structures, and then injected directly into the damaged tissue often using ultrasound to guide the acute placement.
 The plasma releases 3-7 times the growth factors of normal blood to help accelerate the healing process.

 PRP orthopedic injections can easily be performed during an in-office visit and typically take less than 20 minutes.
 The majority of patients require 1-3 sessions of blood platelet injection therapy, with each session spaced 4-6 weeks apart.
 The risks of PRP therapy are low since the growth factors are harvested from the patient’s own blood.

-For additional resources on blood platelet injection therapy, or to determine if PRP orthopedic injections can help treat your sports injury, please contact Dr. Mark Getelman, orthopedic surgeon and sports medicine specialist serving the Thousand Oaks, Van Nuys and Los Angeles, California area.
+For additional resources on blood platelet injection therapy, or to determine if PRP orthopedic injections can help treat your sports injury, please contact Dr. Mark Getelman, orthopedic surgeon and sports medicine specialist serving the Van Nuys, Westlake Village, Thousand Oaks, and Los Angeles, California area.